Your Ultimate Guide For Wine To Pair With Sushi

 While whites are a favorite, you’ll always have someone at the table who is a die hard red wine drinker.
 Sometimes that person is me, so I can’t judge.

 When looking for the best red wine to pair with sushi, think low tannin, low alcohol, less big, bold, smoke bombs.

 I love Pinot and it’s various applications.
-It’s light bodied, low in tannins, and offers bright red fruit notes with enough flavor to satisfy the red wine lovers without assaulting any pallettes.
+It’s light bodied, low in tannins, and offers bright red fruit notes with enough flavor to satisfy the red wine lovers without assaulting any palate.

-Best Sushi Pairings: Smoked salmon roll, Fried Salmon Skin Handroll
+Best Wine & Sushi Pairings: Smoked salmon roll, Fried Salmon Skin Handroll

-Best Sushi Pairings: Vegetable Tempura Roll, Beef Teriyaki
+Best Wine & Sushi Pairings: Vegetable Tempura Roll, Beef Teriyaki

 Wow, am I on a roll or what?
 Sorry, that had to be done.

-Anyway, I hope by the time you’ve read through this article I have convinced you that there are plenty of options for nights when you’re craving wine and sushi – you don’t need to compromise!
+Anyway, I hope by the time you’ve read through this article I have convinced you that there are plenty of options for nights when you’re craving a sushi and wine pairing evening- you don’t need to compromise!